TheBarret/Pixel/README.md

-# Pixel [Work in Progress]
+# Pixel

-Tiny 16bit Virtual Machine
+A small 16bit Virtual Machine with assembler to create small programs or games

-Elements of this project are subject to change along the way of development, frequent updates are to be expected.

 ![](http://i.imgur.com/OpMIVK3.png)